-The AlarmsNamed Table displays a row for each alarm field for the element for which the view was created.
+The AlarmsNamed Table displays a row for each alarm column for the element for which the view was created.
 The type of alarm is specified by a constraint.
+The table contains default columns in addition to NAME and VALUE columns for specifying additional alarm columns.
 The NAME column is the name of the alarm field.
 The VALUE column is the value of the alarm field.
+You cannot configure the columns.
 The constraints are:

 - Alarm Type: The alarm type: - Alarms: Historical and real-time element alarms. - Audit Events: Historical and real-time audit alarms. - Outages: Historical element outages.
-For more information, see the Operations Center 5.5 Service Level Agreement Guide. - Service Level Breaches: Historical agreement breaches generated by the real-time BSLM engine.
-For more information, see the Operations Center 5.5 Service Level Agreement Guide. - Service Level Metrics: Real-time agreement metrics.
-For more information, see the Operations Center 5.5 Service Level Agreement Guide. - Change Events: Alarms indicating a change in the element.
-For more information, see the Operations Center 5.5 Version Tracking Guide. - Report Time Period: For historical tables, enables creating a single view that can be reused on a regular basis to produce a standard interval of data without having to edit the view and specify the start and end dates.
+For more information, see the Operations Center Service Level Agreement Guide. - Service Level Breaches: Historical agreement breaches generated by the real-time BSLM engine.
+For more information, see the Operations Center Service Level Agreement Guide. - Service Level Metrics: Real-time agreement metrics.
+For more information, see the Operations Center Service Level Agreement Guide. - Change Events: Alarms indicating a change in the element.
+For more information, see the Operations Center Version Tracking Guide. - Report Time Period: For historical tables, enables creating a single view that can be reused on a regular basis to produce a standard interval of data without having to edit the view and specify the start and end dates.
 The valid values are: